+A key goal of the current experiments was to elucidate whether a Bayesian-inference or an associative-learning mechanism subserved children’s causal inferences.
+Thus, a critical first step was to derive the predictions of a simple Bayesian model and to instantiate the current experiments in a simple connectionist (computational) model to determine what predictions these models make for how children should process the present causal events.
 We restrict our discussion below to each model’s predictions but interested readers should consult the Appendix for the formal details of the Bayesian model.

 Bayesian inference.
-Proponents of the Bayesian-inference account maintain that human learners use a simple form of Bayes’ rule to determine which hypothesis is responsible for observed data. by combining prior beliefs about each hypothesis (in the absence of data; this is sometimes called the “prior”) with the likelihood that the observed data was produced by a particular hypothesis (this is sometimes called the “likelihood”).
+Proponents of the Bayesian-inference account maintain that human learners use a simple form of Bayes’ rule to determine which hypothesis is responsible for the observed data.
+Learners achieve this by combining their prior beliefs about each hypothesis (in the absence of data; this is sometimes called the “prior”) with the likelihood that the observed data was produced by a particular hypothesis (this is sometimes called the “likelihood”).
 Given that learners were asked to reason about three potential causes (i.e., objects A-C) during the experimental trials in both the BB and ISO conditions and four potential causes during the control trials in both the BB and ISO conditions (i.e., objects A-D), the corresponding psychological hypothesis spaces consist, respectively, of 8 and 16 hypotheses.
 Figure 1 below shows the hypothetical hypothesis space for three objects.

 Figure 1.
 The eight different causal hypotheses indicating the possible causal relations for a causal event that involves three objects and one blicket detector.
 A, B, and C correspond to the three objects that were used on the machine and E indicates the activation of the machine.